maxkraus1/brightspace_admin_app/README.md

 ## Define Paths and API credentials
 * From the browser UI, select the “Update API credentials and paths” option
 * Select the “Update Data Paths” option.
 Set the DataPath to where you want data sets to be stored, and the ReportPath to where reports should be stored.
 * Select the "Update OAuth 2.0 Credentials" option.
-Copy your initial access token and refresh token from Postman (see [Learn Postman with Paul](https://community.brightspace.com/s/article/Learn-Postman-with-Paul)) and set the values for each.
+Copy your initial access token and refresh token from Postman (see [Learn Postman with Paul](https://community.brightspace.com/s/article/Learn-Postman-with-Paul)), your client id and client secret from Brightspace, and set the values for each.

 ## Schedule Data Set Updates
 Using task scheduler on Windows or a cron job on Linux/MacOs, schedule the following script to execute daily for some time after your daily Brightspace data sets update: